JoshuaKGoldberg/TypeStat/docs/Nodes.md

 ## Property Declarations

-Properties later assigned a type not represented by their initial type will have that type added onto them.
+Properties later assigned a type not represented by their initial type maybe have that type added onto them by `fixNoImplicitAny` or `fixIncompleteTypes`.

-For example, if a property has no type declared and no initial value but is later assigned to a `string`, `noImplicitAny` would add a type of `string`:
+For example, if a property has no type declared and has no initial value but is later assigned to a `string`, `fixNoImplicitAny` would add a type of `string`:

 ```diff
 class Abc {